 VENT is proud to present an opportunity for interested travelers, natural history enthusiasts, and birders to venture to the White Continent, a place that has enticed explorers into its waters for more than a century.
 For this remarkable voyage, we’ve assembled an itinerary that offers maximum opportunities for viewing the birds and mammals of the Antarctic Peninsula AND South Georgia and the Falkland Islands; for birders and natural history enthusiasts this is essential, as most of the wildlife is found on these two South Atlantic island outposts.
 This comprehensive expedition to the Southern Ocean is truly the trip of a lifetime.

 Over the course of this expedition we will witness some of the finest scenery on the planet, enjoy intimate encounters with wildlife that is totally unafraid, and experience the thrill of treading in places where comparatively few have gone before.
-We will travel aboard the 110-passenger Sea Adventurer, a handsome ship reminiscent of the days of the great ocean liners.
-She is considered one of the best expedition vessels in Antarctic waters.
+Partnering with Zegrahm Expeditions, we will travel aboard the 100-passenger Island Sky, a beautiful expedition vessel perfect for exploring rugged Antarctic environments.
 Once aboard, we will cruise in total comfort, enjoying immaculate accommodations and excellent cuisine.

 The Southern Ocean is home to some of the finest pelagic birding in the world.
 Watching from the ship’s decks, we should see five species of albatross, including the huge Wandering and Royal albatrosses; the gorgeous Snow Petrel; and thousands of other prions, shearwaters, petrels, and storm-petrels.
 We’ll cross the Antarctic Convergence where the cold waters of the Southern Ocean override the warmer waters to the north.
 Outside Ushuaia we’ll cruise the Beagle Channel, enjoying spectacular vistas of rugged mountains and rocky headlands.